pblack/docs/content/deployment/hosting-on-amazon-s3.md

 *   Click [Identity & Access Management](https://console.aws.amazon.com/iam/) from the Console Home page
 *   Click "Users" and then "Create New Users"
-*   Give your new user a name and ensure that "Generate an access key for each user" is checked
+*   Give your new user a name and ensure that "Programmatic access" is checked
 *   Click "Show User Security Credentials" and copy the _Access Key ID_ and _Secret Access Key_.
 Then click "Close" and "Close" again.

 Note, you will need this Key and Secret when connecting Forestry to your S3 host.
 Keep it secret, keep it safe ;)